tednaleid/sliflist/hugo_site/content/sandbox/mods/elemental_wells.md

 **Well of Restoration**|{{%element-stasis%}}|4|~6% energy for the ability that has the lowest energy / stack **Well Of Utility**|{{%element-void%}}|1|~6% class ability energy / stack

+With the addition of **Bountiful Wellmaker** (which spawns an extra well for every well generated), these mods tend to fell a bit underpowered (as of Season 15).

 ### Well Mods: TODO

 ### Well Mods: TODO